 Man hit and killed by train in Florida

-Local news outlets report that according to Palm Beach County Fire Rescue the person died Tuesday afternoon after being hit by a train south of Lake Worth.
+News outlets report that Palm Beach County Fire Rescue says the person died Tuesday afternoon after being hit by a train south of Lake Worth.
 Tri-Rail said on Twitter that police activity delayed traffic on the Miami-Fort Lauderdale-West Palm Beach commuter line.

 Add your comments below